 And a few pictures posted on twitter by BBC and Worldsnooker

-The match preview by the ES pundits:
+The match previews by the ES pundits and the BBC:

 The full match:

 2016 UK Champs: Ronnie O’Sullivan – Michael Georgiou

 MissingClip 2016 UK Champs: review of the Ronnie O’Sullivan – Michael Georgiou match (Eurosport) including Ronnie’s and Mark Selby’s interviews after their matches.